Ontario Marginalization Index (ON-Marg)

 Social Determinants of Health Map

 The updated 2011 ON-Marg data is now included in our Social Determinants of Health (SDOH) Map, an interactive tool that shows the distribution of SDOH indicators across the province, LHINs and public health units.

 Previous Versions of the ON-Marg Index

 The 2011 update to ON-Marg combines data from several sources, including Statistics Canada, Taxfiler, the Municipal Property Assessment Corporation, the Registered Persons Database and the Immigration Refugees, Citizenship Canada (IRCC) Permanent Resident Database.
 Read the 2011 Technical Document for background information on the 2011 ON-Marg methodology, data sources and how the different dimensions were calculated.

 The 2001 and 2006 versions of ON-Marg were created using Canadian census data.
 To access the 2001 and 2006 ON-Marg, please visit the Ontario Community Health Profiles Partnership (OCHPP) webpage.

 About our Partners

-The 2011 update to ON-Marg was jointly published with the Centre for Urban Health Solutions, an inter-disciplinary research centre within St. Michael’s Hospital in Toronto.
-The Centre seeks to improve health in cities, especially for those experiencing marginalization, and to reduce barriers to accessing factors essential to health, such as appropriate health care and quality housing.
+The Centre for Urban Health Solutions is an inter-disciplinary research centre within St. Michael’s Hospital in Toronto.
+The Centre seeks to improve health in cities, especially for those experiencing marginalization and to reduce barriers to accessing factors essential to health, such as appropriate health care and quality housing.